Our writer shares this very doable, delicious method for cooking up your own blini … with one surprise ingredient.

 - Once the mixture is at the appropriate thickness, let it stand for 3-4 minutes to finish combining and activating.

 When you see bubbles, you’re ready to flip.
 Photo by Kendal Karstens.

 - Preheat a pan on low-medium or medium heat and add a bit of olive oil to the pan.
 Pick up the pan from the heat and pour about a ladleful of the mixture into the pan while swirling it around so that it evenly coats the pan’s bottom.
 Flip the blin once it starts to bubble and look set on the top, about 1-2 minutes.
 Cook the blin on the other side for another minute.

 - Once the blin is cooked, put it on a clean plate and top with butter.

 - To serve, place a single blin on a plate and top with your preferred toppings.
 Fold into a triangle and eat with either your hand or a knife and fork.

 Topping ideas: Condensed milk, jam, honey, chicken and mushrooms, and mushrooms and feta cheese are the most common in Belarus, but you can custom-create your own by combining any base (such as jam or cheese) with a stuffing (such as fruit or mushrooms).
 Or go the less-traditional route and combine other spreads, vegetables, and fruits—think hummus and veggies for a Mediterranean version or caramel and cooked apples for a sweet treat.

-About the author: Kendal Karstens is the sustainable travel writer behind Getaway Girl and a self-proclaimed pineapple addict.
+About the author: Kendal Karstens is the sustainable travel writer behind Wander Without Waste and a self-proclaimed pineapple addict.
 She loves sharing her budget zero-waste travel tips while eating her way around the world.
-Check out her website for more stories from life in Belarus!
 You can also find her on Instagram.